Biostatistical Methods for Clinical Research III

 Regression Methods in Biostatistics by Vittinghoff, Glidden, McCulloch, and Shiboski.
 Springer, 2012.

-Stata Statistical Software (Stata Corporation, College Station, TX) will be used; version 13 will suffice for more than 95% of the course content and that a student can pass the course without upgrading to Stata 14.
+Stata Statistical Software (Stata Corporation, College Station, TX) will be used; version 13 will suffice for more than 95% of the course content and that a student can pass the course without upgrading to higher versions.
 A six-month student license for Stata/IC is the least expensive option that will be suitable to complete all course assignments, but Stata/SE is recommended for robust future use.
 The TICR Program has arranged for a discount for UCSF-affiliated personnel.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).